What is Agency Cost?

 Example of Agency Cost

-Let’s take an example of agency cost.
+Let’s take the example of agency costs.

 If the management involves in building the office area and premises on huge acres of land and then hire personnel to maintain the same, where the land does not add value to its costs and the employees – The management is simply adding up the operating costs of the company.
 This reduces the profits of the company and thereby affecting the value of the benefit received by any shareholder.
 This is a form of opposing interests and needs to be addressed – which involves a type of cots named the agency costs.

 Agency costs can be broadly classified into two types: Direct and Indirect Agency costs.